ArgonDesign/alogic/doc/pipelines.md

 }
 ```

-To implement a pipeline, the compiler will automatically insert pipeline input
+To implement a pipeline, the compiler will automatically determine which
-and output ports into the stages, and pass all required pipeline variables where
-they are needed.
-Pipeline ports always use `sync ready` flow control and an
+pipeline variable needs to flow from stage to stage, and will replace the
+pipeline ports with regular ports holding a packed structure with all the
-`fslice` as storage.
-The compiler turns the above definition of the `dotprod`
+transiting variables.
+The definition of the `dotprod` pipeline above is
-pipeline into the following, before compilation proceeds as for other Alogic
-networks:
+equivalent to:

 <a href="http://afiddle.argondesign.com/?example=pipelines_example2.alogic">Fiddle with this example here.</a>